aldodelgado/aldodelgado/README.md

 ### Hi there 👋

 I'm Aldo, a full stack software developer with a focus on creating smart, usable applications with a superior design that is built on a foundation of clean, maintainable code.
-I am well rounded with experience in both developing applications and management of servers.
+I am well rounded with experience in both developing applications and management of servers with a security first approach.

 ## 🏆 Certifications
 [![](https://images.credly.com/size/200x200/images/74790a75-8451-400a-8536-92d792c5184a/CompTIA_Security_2Bce.png)](https://www.credly.com/badges/837010d3-46e6-47d1-a286-4f7784e0cb9a)